Throughout the United States, stem cell therapy is being touted as a miracle cure for everything from wrinkles to spinal repair.

 The job of adult stem cells is to maintain and heal tissues by replenishing damaged and dying cells.
 In some areas of the body, such as the knee, blood supply is limited, so stem cells don’t work as well as they should.

-Alternatively, though, they can be injected, at which point they appear to initiate the self-recovery process.
+Alternatively, though, they can be injected, at which point to initiate the self-recovery process.

 The usual job of joint cartilage is to promote smooth movement of joint surfaces and protect bones from friction.
 This process allows for shock absorption of up to 20 times the weight of the body.
 It’s essential to physical movement, especially in athletics.